jesper-olsen/lunar_lander/README.md

 # Lunar Lander: Manual & Evolutionary Autopilot

-A Rust-based simulation of the classic 1970s Lunar Lander game, featuring both a playable interactive terminal game and an automated genetic algorithm that learns how to land the spacecraft perfectly.
+A Rust-based simulation of the classic text-based Lunar Lander game.
+Originally written by Jim Storer in 1969 and popularized by David Ahl's *BASIC Computer Games* (1978) [1], this project rewrites the classic concept with a decoupled physics engine to support AI training.

-This project is a tribute to David Ahl's original BASIC program published in *Creative Computing*, completely rewritten in Rust with a decoupled physics engine to support AI training.
+It features both a playable interactive terminal game and an automated genetic algorithm.
+While the mathematical theory for genetic algorithms existed in the 1970s [2], running this autopilot on a 1978 microcomputer with 4KB of RAM and a 1MHz CPU would have caused an instant out-of-memory error.
+Today, Rust evolves the perfect landing sequence in a fraction of a second.

 ## Features